Dr Averil Coxhead

 - Coxhead, A. (1998).
 An Academic Word List.
 ELI Occasional Publications #18, School of Linguistics and Applied Language Studies, Victoria University of Wellington: Wellington.

 - Elgort, I., & Coxhead, A. (in press).
 An introduction to the Vocabulary Size Test: Description, application and evaluation.
 In Janna Fox & Vahid Aryadoust (Eds.)
 Current trends in language testing in the Pacific Rim and the Middle East: Policies, analysis, and diagnosis.
 Cambridge: Cambridge Scholars Publishing.

-- Coxhead, A. & Bytheway, J. (in press).
+- Coxhead, A. & Bytheway, J. (2015).
 Learning vocabulary using two massive online resources: You will not blink.
 In D. Nunan & J. Richards (Eds.)
 Learning beyond the classroom.

 - Coxhead, A. (2014).
 Corpus linguistics and vocabulary teaching: Perspectives from English for Specific Purposes.
 In M. Gotti (ed.).
 Corpus analysis for descriptive and pedagogical purposes (pp. 289-301.
 Bern: Peter Lang.

 - Coxhead, A. (2013).
 Vocabulary and ESP.
 In B. Paltridge & S. Starfield (Eds.).
 The Handbook of English for Specific Purposes, pp. 115-132.
 Boston: Wiley-Blackwell

 - Coxhead, A. (2012).
 Specialised vocabulary in secondary school classrooms: Teachers’ perspectives.
 RELC Anthologies.